This information is for people living in Northern Ireland.

 If your landlord agrees to review your case, you’ll either:

-- have your landlord review your file, you can send additional statements and documents to support your case
+- have your landlord review your file.
+You may be able to send additional statements and documents to support your case

-- move ahead with ending your tenancy
+- move ahead with ending your tenancy, or

 - let you continue your introductory tenancy